rootmos/h/doc/README.in.md

 [`O_TMPFILE` flag](https://man.archlinux.org/man/open.2#O_TMPFILE)
 in your seccomp filter of course.

-The simple reason this section is bare of example code I found both the concepts behind landlock easily understandable and yet very powerful.
+The reason this section is bare of example code is that I found, and hope you will do too, the concepts behind landlock easily understandable and yet very powerful.
 Therefore I will not include any sample code here since the [the sample code provided with landlock](https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux.git/tree/samples/landlock/sandboxer.c?h=v6.0.7&id=3a2fa3c01fc7c2183eb3278bd912e5bcec20eb2a) is excellent, and is relatively
 [verbatim what I use](https://github.com/rootmos/libr/blob/master/modules/landlock.c).
-My perceived ratio of positive security impact versus time spent learning the feature is huge: 5/5 will use again.
+My experienced ratio of positive security impact versus time spent learning the feature is huge: 5/5 will use again.

-One criticism I have of the current implementation of landlock is the inability to hide files: that is, even though landlock restricts access to a file, for example `/etc/passwd`, then `stat` (or similar) responds with `EACCESS` instead of `ENOENT`.
+My one criticism of the current implementation of landlock is the inability to hide files: that is, even though landlock restricts access to a file, for example `/etc/passwd`, then `stat` (or similar) responds with `EACCESS` instead of `ENOENT`.